An Econometric Analysis of Food Security and Agricultural Credit Facilities in Nigeria

 The authors appreciate the funding received from the Covenant University Centre for Research, Innovation and Discovery (CUCRID).
-Also, the authors appreciate deeply the comments received from the anonymous revivers which helped in improving the quality of the paper.
+Also, the authors appreciated deeply the comments received from the anonymous reviewers which helped in improving the quality of the study.

 |||Osabohien R, Osabuohien E, Urhie E. Food security, institutional framework and technology: Examining the nexus in nigeria using ardl approach.
 Curr Nutr Food Sci 2018; 14(2): 154-63.